dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T919: Immigrants enrich society with diverse perspectives.
+### T919: Immigrants’ new perspectives and skills enrich society.

 |Support|
 |---|